Azure-Samples/azure-search-power-skills/Vision/LLMChunker/README.md

 1) ### Data
    The first step is to view the sample data files [here](data/).
 1) ### Run with Visual Studio Code
-   1) The next step is to run the API locally and test the model against a test record.
-Make sure you rename the file [.env.example file to .env](../powerskill/.env.example) and populate it with the relevant values.
+   1) The next step is to run the API locally.
+Make sure you rename the file [.env.example file to .env](powerskill/.env.example) and populate it with the relevant values.
-   1) Run VsCode and connect to your WSL locally.
-If you do not know what is it, check [here](https://code.visualstudio.com/docs/remote/wsl#_from-vs-code).
+   1) Run VsCode and connect to your WSL (Linux) locally.
+If you do not know what WSL is, check [here](https://code.visualstudio.com/docs/remote/wsl#_from-vs-code).
 Open the LLMChunker folder in VsCode (avoid opening the root 'azure-search-power-skills').
    1) Running the app in a Linux distro is required because the document conversion libraries to convert incoming files to PDF requires LibreOffice's Linux libraries.
 Open your WSL bash terminal in VsCode and then run the command to install it:
       ```bash
       apt-get update